Dealing with Misbehaviour

 What do I do if my child is upset by being given a school sanction?

 It is very easy to become upset when your child is upset, and to act upon the information that they give you without knowing the full story.
+It is quite normal for children to perceive an event differently to responsible adults and/or to avoid telling parents/carers the fully story of an incident if they know their behaviour has fallen short of expectations.

 If your child is saying that the sanction is unfair, see if he/she can explain why.
 As an adult, you may be able to give them the wider perspective that children typically lack.
 However, if you think that what your child is saying doesn’t sound right, then the best thing to do is to contact the school to check whether you have the full picture.